 Check out the SWT page on Non Native Invasive species: https://www.shropshirewildlifetrust.org.uk/rivers/non-native-invasive-species-associated-fresh-water-uk

-Another big ask is: We love dogs like you, and we know they love the water.
-But if you really love the special wildlife in the canal, it would be great if you can keep them out of the water – thanks!
+Another big ask is: We love dogs, and we know they love the water.
+But if you really love the special wildlife in the canal, it would be great if you can keep dogs out of the water – thanks!
 There’s also the potential for a blue-green algae bloom following the dredging, which is toxic to dogs.

 When will you see improvements?